adobe/aepsdk-react-native/packages/edgebridge/README.md

 }
 ```

-### Import the Edge Bridge extension
+### Importing the extension
-In your React Native application, import the Edge extension as follows:
+In your React Native application, import the Edge Bridge extension as follows:
 ```typescript
 import {EdgeBridge} from '@adobe/react-native-aepedgebridge';
 ```